 Cannatelli Wines was founded in 2011 (the inaugural vintage) by Len and Judy Cannatelli with the acquisition of a tiny property in the Yountville Appellation along the Silverado Trail.
-Both have a home in Newport Beach; years ago one of their Southern California friends introduced them to Sonoma Valley recommending a number of boutique wineries.
+For many years they owned a home in Newport Beach; years ago, one of their Southern California friends introduced them to Sonoma Valley recommending a number of boutique wineries.
 After a day of wine tasting both decided to drive over to the Napa Valley using the Oakville Grade.
 Upon dropping down into the valley floor, as those well know who use this road regularly, the views of the vineyard covered landscape framed by the Vaca mountain range in the distance can be stunning.
-Both were immediately inspired by what they saw as they descended the grade and Judy immediately told Len, “we need to live here”.
+Both were immediately inspired by what they saw as they descended the grade and Judy immediately told Len, “We need to live here.”

 Paul packed everything in a Ryder truck and made the long drive from the East Coast as well as a career change to the Napa Valley.
 He worked a number of years at Mondavi as well as at Neyers Vineyard and then spent time winemaking in France and Italy.
-Upon returning to the states he discovered a family friend needed a winemaker (Alante Vineyards) – today Paul is consulting winemaker for the Cannatelli’s and also spends his time pursuing charitable efforts.
+Upon returning to the states, he discovered a family friend needed a winemaker (Alante Vineyards) – today Paul is consulting winemaker for the Cannatelli’s and also spends his time pursuing charitable efforts.

 The tiny vineyard was planted to approximately 50% Syrah and 50% Cabernet Sauvignon and a small amount of Petit Sirah.
-When Paul took over the winemaking duties, he encouraged the Cannatelli’s to bud over the other two varietals to Cabernet Sauvignon which they have since done.
-The 1/4 acre vineyard is now entirely planted to clone 337 of Cabernet Sauvignon.
+When Paul took over the winemaking duties, he encouraged the Cannatelli’s to bud over the other two varieties to Cabernet Sauvignon which they have since done.
+The 1/4-acre vineyard is now entirely planted to clone 337 of Cabernet Sauvignon.
 However, they also source small amounts of fruit from the neighboring Grigsby Vineyard.

 The 2013 Legacy Oaks Cabernet Sauvignon is dark crimson in color; on the bouquet reveals aromas of blackberry, red cherry, raspberry, licorice and cedar box.
 Shows both darker fruit and darker spice notes including tobacco and a dry dust/dry rock nuance.
 Offers excellent depth of flavor perhaps a bit richer then the 2014 vintage.
 A dark spice component shows on the finish (white pepper) with tannins that have some grip – not as fine grained as the 2014 vintage and are grainy in their textural feel.
 Very long finish.